bshredder/gene-sequencer/README.md

 ````
-class Chromosome{
+class ChromosomePair{

     public:

         // default constructor
-        Chromosome();
+        ChromosomePair();

         // outputs pheonotype -  each dominant allele in each gene
         void 	AnalyzePhenotype();

-        // configures this chromosome with data from filestream \'ifs\'
+        // configures this chromosome pair with data from filestream \'ifs\'
         void    InputFromFile(ifstream& ifs);

-        // writes the state data from this chromosome to filestream \'ofs\'
+        // writes the state data from this chromosome pair to filestream \'ofs\'
         void    OutputToFile(ofstream& ofs);

         // adds a new Gene object \'g\' to a collection in this object